matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 endpoint it seems out-of-scope for this MSC.

 # Security considerations
-None.
 This doesn't allow users access to a room in any way.
+However, care should be taken to ensure that no spam vectors are enabled by this change.